Intellectual Property Policy

 - the name, address, and telephone number of the Respondent, and a statement that the Respondent consents to the jurisdiction of the Federal District Court for the judicial district in which the address is located, or if the Respondent’s address is outside of the United States, for any judicial district in which the service provider may be found, and that the Respondent will accept service of process from the Complainant or an agent of the Complainant.

-If you would like to be able to remove the contested material and MemberHub, Inc has disabled your access to your MemberHub, Inc account or Campaign after we forward a DMCA notice to you, then we may choose, in our sole discretion, to briefly reactivate your account to allow you to remove the material.
+If you would like to be able to remove the contested material and MemberHub, Inc has disabled your access to your MemberHub, Inc account or Experience after we forward a DMCA notice to you, then we may choose, in our sole discretion, to briefly reactivate your account to allow you to remove the material.
 Failure to follow MemberHub, Inc instructions regarding reactivation may result in permanent suspension of the Respondent’s MemberHub account.

 What happens next?